DaveAPS/vue-table-view/README.md

             {key:'subregion',sortable:true,display:'Sub Region',itemclass:'textleft',headclass:''},
             {key:'population',sortable:true,display:'Population',itemclass:'textright',headclass:''}];

         a) key -- column name as in the data list object
         b) sortable -- true or false to apply sorting on the column
         c) display -- What the column hedding need to be shown, dispaly name if not provided then show the key name as heading
         d) itemclass -- css class name to set look & feel of the perticullar column item
         e) headclass --  css class name to set look & feel of the perticullar column heading
+    2) :sortablekey # Set default sortable key column name.
+    3) :className # apply your class to set look & feel of the table as parent css class.
+    4) :dataorder # default order of the sortable column as asc or desc.
+    5) :paginationOption # provide the pagination complete configuration object as below format

+        paginationOption = {position:'top',showPagination:true,itemsPerPage:10,navigationText:self.navigationText,paginationClass:'paginationClass'};

+        Properties are as follows-
+        a) position -- set the position of the navigation controls along with table grid. value as -   'top' set at top of the table.
+                        'bottom' set at bottom of the table.
+                        'both' visible at both the position of table top and bottom.
+        b) showPagination -- by default it is true, if you do not want to show pagination then set as false.
+        c) itemsPerPage -- Number of item need to be shown on a page.
+        d) navigationText -- This is optional and help to set text of navigation controls as above defined with about pagination component.
+        e) paginationClass -- class name which use to set the look and feel of the pagination controls.

+    6) :dataSets -- pass the datasets complete array object, which need to to be load on table grid.
+    7) :showTotalPages -- show and hide the total number of page text along with table grid.
+    8) :showFilter -- include and exclude filter functionality on table grid.
+By default filter with apply on all columns.
+    9) :showSearch -- include and exclude search functionality on table grid.

 ````